otter-sec/rctf/docs/content/running_a_successful_ctf/deploying_challenges.md

 - instanced remote

-No matter how the challenge is deployed, it is considered a good practice to include a local setup of the challenge for debugging purposes using Docker.
+No matter how the challenge is deployed, it is considered a good practice to include a local setup of the challenge for debugging purposes, e.g. using Docker.
 This makes deploying the challenge on a remote also significantly easier, as most solutions are designed around running a provided Docker image.

-Additionally, we have support for hosting admin bots separately from the challenge to deal with spikes of page visits and providing more accurate setup to local admin bots, as it simulates an external visitor instead of possibly relying on internal IPs as expected in a local deployment.
+Additionally, rCTF has support for hosting admin bots separately from the challenge to deal with spikes of page visits and providing more accurate setup to local admin bots, as it simulates an external visitor instead of possibly relying on internal IPs as expected in a local deployment.